-- The software can be installed directly from the installation DVD.
-To install the software, start the SETUP program in the SOFTWARE folder of the DVD. - The installation program displays a dialog and suggests to install the software in the C:\"FILENAME" directory on the hard disk.
+- You can download the software via a provided download link or, if applicable, install it via the provided software DVD.
+To install the software, start the 'SETUP' program in the 'SOFTWARE' folder. - The installation program displays a dialog and suggests to install the software in the C:\"FILENAME" directory on the hard disk.
 You may accept this suggestion with OK or [ENTER], or you may change the path as desired.
 Installation is then performed automatically. - 3.
 During the installation process a new program group for the software is created in the Windows Program Manager.
 In the program group an icon for starting the software is created automatically.
 When installation is successfully completed the installation program displays "Setup OK". - 4.
 After successful installation the software can be started with a left mouse button double-click on the icon.

-Windows $^{\text{TM}}$ is a registered trademark of Microsoft Corp.
-VGA^{TM} is a trademark of International Business Machines Corp.
+WindowsTM is a registered trademark of Microsoft Corp.
+VGATM is a trademark of International Business Machines Corp.